saylesss88/my-flake/README.md

 4. I recently did this and skipped the `cp -a` step and it wouldn't even let me reboot from the command line.
 However after I force shut it down and booted back up, it regenerated the necessary files and rebuilt without an issue.
+5. I recently did this and skipped the `cp -a` step and it wouldn't even let me reboot from the command line.
+However after I force shut it down and booted back up, it regenerated the necessary files and rebuilt without an issue.